 Water-based drilling mud

-Of course, along with all the positive features, the negative aspects of this mud should also be considered.
-Oil-based drilling types make poor connections between the cement and the wall.
-Oily fluids, on the other hand, can cause proven environmental damage.
-In this context, it is interesting to note that the recent use of plant-based oils, such as palm oil, instead of diesel oil, has greatly reduced the environmental damage caused by this fluid.
+Of course, along with all of the positive effects and benefits of this mud, the drawbacks should be mentioned as well.
+Oil-based drilling methods result in poor cement-to-wall connections.
+Oily fluids, on the other hand, have been shown to harm the ecosystem.
+In this regard, it’s worth noting that the recent substitution of plant-based oils, such as palm oil, for diesel oil has significantly reduced the environmental impact of this fluid.

-Synthetic-based fluids have undergone changes and improvements over various stages.
-The first samples of these fluids were made from poly-alpha olefins, esters, or ethers.
-The basic drawbacks of these samples were their high adhesion or viscosity, which made it difficult to pump fluid.
-In modified samples, the use of linear alpha olefins, linear paraffin and isomeric olefins reduced the viscosity of these fluids, resulting in lower operating production costs.
+Over time, synthetic-based fluids have undergone adjustments and advances.
+Poly-alpha olefins, esters, and others were used to make the first samples of these fluids.
+The main disadvantage of these samples was their high adhesion or viscosity, which made pumping fluid difficult.
+The usage of linear alpha olefins, linear paraffin, and isomeric olefins in modified samples reduced the viscosity of these fluids, resulting in lower operating costs.